The studios windows bringing some Peace, Love and Joy over the Christmas period!

 Darkness vs Light

 Darkness vs Light could also be called Lies vs Truth, or Curses vs Blessings.
 Women were asked to write a lie they had believed about themselves or their loss in dark crayon, they were then asked to write a truth they clung to to counteract this lie in white crayon.
-It was heartbreaking to read the lies the women believed in their darkest hours.
-However, we next took black ink and blocked out the text.
+Then we took black ink and blocked out the text.
 As the ink dried our lies faded away and our truths were revealed, shining out to the room as we pinned them up.

 As a small gift to take home from the evening the women were invited to make a tealight holder so they had the opportunity to light another candle once they got home.
 They were each given a class tealight holder, glass paints and pens, and stickers and encouraged to reflect on the identity of the pregnancy they lost.
 Many pregnancies end before the baby has a name so a word which described their short life or the effect it had on the mother was often chosen instead of a name.